nhatvo1502/MyPaperModSite/content/posts/my-first-terraform.md

 terraform plan
 terraform apply --auto-approve
 ```
-...make sure Private Route Table is in placed...
+...make sure Private Route Table is in placed, as you can see, the Private Subnet is now properly...
 ![image](/images/my-first-terraform/routetablecorrected.png)
 ...
 I can ping and update Private Instance as the traffic has succesfully flows through the Private Route Table and reach NAT Gateway!
 ![image](/images/my-first-terraform/testconnection1.png)